-All artwork shown here will be exhibited at the Silent Auction during the ArtSpring Festival, Memorial Day Weekend, May 24-26, 2018.
-Additional works by each artist can be found at the Galleries listed.
+All artwork shown here was exhibited at the 2018 Silent Auction during the ArtSpring Festival, Memorial Day Weekend.
+Additional works by each artist can be found at the Galleries listed next to their work.

 Monoprint on silver anodized paper, Red on Silver

 28” x 26” matted, framed.

 “The method of creating and printing this print is an extinct technique.